biologisGIM/solr-extensions/README.md

-Solr Extensions

-This custom developed plugin provides additional functionality for the user.
-Current plugin includes these functions:
+# solr-extensions
+Currently a set of extensions to the streaming expression functionality

+FieldStreamOperations provides for the users two new functionalities with field operations while using SolrCloud:

+Two new functions
+    - 'AddField' creates new custom field with the value
+    Example:
+    addField(value=35.99, as=discount)
+    Example's output:
+    "discount":"35.99"

-    'addField' a Streaming Operation, which creates new custom field with the value 'mergeValue' a Streaming Operation, which merge custom values to the values of the existing fields 'searchAll' a Streaming Expression, which returns all the rows from the collection
+    - 'MergeValue' merge the custom values to the values of the existing fields
+    Example:
+    mergeValue(field=discount, delim=",", mergeValue=EUR)
+    Example's output:
+    "discount":"35.99,EUR"

 Prerequisites: